-Funchal is the capital of Madeira which is a Portuguese island in the Atlantic Ocean.
-Madeira Island itself is also known as the ‘Pearl of the Atlantic’ and is an absolute dream to explore.
-The charming coastal town Funchal is a gem on its own.
+The charming coastal town Funchal is the capital of Madeira island and a true gem to explore.
 Strolling through the atmospheric town during night feels like walking in a modern fairytale.
 There are many small, cobbled streets to explore with beautiful authentic buildings, a fort, pebble beaches, very lush parks and great restaurants.
-Many tourists base themselves in Funchal to explore Madeira island.
-That’s a great choice if you want to be centrally located on the island and have enough facilities around you.
+Many tourists base themselves in Funchal to explore Madeira island with its varied landscapes.
+That’s a great choice if you want to be centrally located on the island and have enough facilities around you and experience the lively vibe of the small city.
 Besides being a great town to stay, there are also many great things to do in Funchal.
 In this complete guide you’ll find all the best activities to do in and around Funchal!

 Best time to go to Funchal